La Idea Incubator Program

 Join us for an informational webinar

 La Idea Incubator Program Informational Webinar

 The La Idea Incubator Program is seeking business to business or business to consumer small companies from throughout Central America who are providing a variety of services to their clients.
-Eligible service-based businesses include but are not limited to: consulting; lifestyle or fitness coaching; creative or art services; business development or marketing services; technical, architecture and/or manufacturing services; event planning; real estate services; or tourism/travel agencies.
+Eligible companies should be developing products and/or services in one of the available cohorts (see below for additional details of current and upcoming cohorts).

 We will be covering benefits of the program, eligibility requirements, how to apply, and through a series of webinars.